There's a reason

 - Overlapping with Paranoia Fuel, Randall uses his invisibility to absolutely chilling effect against Sulley.
 Since he's invisible to the audience too, we're held up in suspense once he disappears and starts scampering all over the place.
 An especially effective moment is when Sulley and Boo are hiding on the scare floor... and Randall materializes right beside them.

-- When the monsters harvest screams from little kids, a monitor displays how much screams they have collected with Celia announcing such events in a deadpan fasion.
+- When the monsters harvest screams from little kids, a monitor displays how much screams they have collected with Celia announcing such events in a deadpan fashion.
 Strangely similar to the telescreen.
 Creepy.

 - On the DVD, there was an Easter Egg that showed the giraffe used to measure height on Boo's wall moving, then peeking around her door to look straight at the camera.
 It's very jarring to say the least.

 - On the DVD, on the second disc in the "Humans Only" Menu, watch the production tour all the way through.
 You will then be treated to a bunch of doors, each containing an Easter Egg.
 One of them is Sulley scaring the simulation room kid.

-- If you don't find it funny due to his over-the-top reactions, Sully mistakenly believing his beloved Boo is in the trash disposal machine is supposed to be funny because we all know Boo is just fine.
-It's not funny.
-Sully honestly believes Boo is being horribly mangled to death.
+- If you don't find it funny due to his over-the-top reactions, Sully mistakenly believing his beloved Boo is in the trash disposal machine is this, as poor Sulley honestly believes Boo is being horribly mangled to death.